EnochGao/vite-plugin-pwa-docs/assets-generator/cli.md

 ### PNG Padding

-When generating PNG files, PWA Assets Generator will apply the following padding:
+When generating PNG files, PWA Assets 生成器 will apply the following padding:
 - for `transparent` PNG files: `0.05`
 - for `maskable` and `apple` PNG files: `0.3`